-6. You can see the portrait of King and Queen in most public places and also in shops that sell them.
+6. You can see the portrait of the King and Queen in most public places and also in shops that sell them.
 Of course, the portrait is from their younger days as they are now 87 and 82 respectively.
-We were told that birthdays of King and Queen are a national holiday.
+We were told that the birthdays of the King and Queen are a national holiday.

 7. Colorful Tuk Tuks and Jeepanis are the highlights of local transport across Thailand.
 Bike Taxis are available in Bangkok, though my fellow travelers’ experience said they could be pricier than the taxis that can be found anywhere and can be identified by their bright colors like Shocking Pink, Bright Blue, and Sparkling Red.
 During Thailand travel the way taxis and bikes were driven, I never felt out of India.

-8. The bus that took us around had massage chairs – that means we could get a short and gentle massage while we traveled from one place to another.
+8. The bus that took us around had massage chairs – which means we could get a short and gentle massage while we traveled from one place to another.
 I found it very interesting, though I am not sure how effective it would be.

 9. There were no international banks I could see anywhere, all the banks were local.
 Last time around, I remember having many global banking brands here.

-10. Seven Eleven and Tesco-Lotus are signs that you can see on all highways.
+10. Seven-Eleven and Tesco-Lotus are signs that you can see on all highways.
 Lotus I believe is the local partner of retail giant Tesco.

 11. Elephant and Lotus are key iconographic elements and can be seen in all kinds of places – and I was told the elephant is seen as the vehicle of Indra.

-Now, it’s time to sit and write the detailed posts on the destinations I visited during this Thailand trip.
+Now, it’s time to sit and write detailed posts on the destinations I visited during this Thailand trip.